wernerpyke/pyxel/docs/pyke_pyxel_API.md

 **Arguments**:

-- `up` _CompoundSprite|Image_ - The icon to display when the button is in its 'up' state.
+- `up` _CompoundSprite|Image_ - The image to display when the button is in its 'up' state.
-- `down` _CompoundSprite|Image_ - The icon to display when the button is in its 'down' or highlighted state.
+- `down` _CompoundSprite|Image_ - The image to display when the button is in its 'down' or highlighted state.

 <a id="pyke_pyxel.drawable._button.Button.set_icon"></a>